 When should you use “wet” Western blot transfers?

 “Wet” transfers are performed in a tank filled with transfer buffer (described in Figure 1).
+Most transfer systems, like the Azure Aqua Transfer Tank, have room for two precast or handcast gels.

 One disadvantage of wet transfers is that heat is generated during the transfer.
 This can contribute to inconsistent transfers and to breakdown of the gel.
 To combat the effects of excess heat, wet transfers are often conducted in a cold room and/or with ice packs in the tank.

-Another disadvantage to wet transfers is that they require a large volume of transfer buffer.
+Another disadvantage to wet transfers is they require a large volume of transfer buffer.
 For labs conducting a large number of transfers, reagent consumption can become an issue.
 To conserve reagents, semi-dry transfer methods can be used.

 When should you use “semi-dry” Western blot transfer methods?